-He has also written for the Chicago Tribune, where his work helped prompt the Illinois governor to suspend executions and empty death row.
+He has also written for the Chicago Tribune, where his work with Steve Mills helped prompt the Illinois governor to suspend executions and empty death row.
 He has been honored with six IRE Awards, a Peabody Award and the John Chancellor Award from Columbia University for lifetime achievement.
 His book with Nick Perry, “Scoreboard, Baby: A Story of College Football, Crime, and Complicity,” won the Edgar Allan Poe Award for nonfiction.
-A graduate of Purdue University, Armstrong has been a Nieman Fellow at Harvard and the McGraw Professor of Writing at Princeton.
-He lives in Seattle with his family.
+Armstrong, a graduate of Purdue University, has been a Nieman Fellow at Harvard and the McGraw Professor of Writing at Princeton.